 New threats are continually emerging and existing threats are evolving.
 These threats can come from a variety of sources, both internally and externally.

 The approach of protecting your business at the boundary no longer provides sufficient protection in today’s threat landscape.
-If you head off on holiday and leave your car in long-term parking you feel content in the knowledge that it’s safe.
-You’ve closed the windows, locked the doors and put all valuables out of sight.
+If you head off on holiday and leave your car in long-term parking, you feel content in the knowledge it’s safe.
+You’ve closed the windows, locked the doors and put all your valuables out of sight.

 Achieving Zero Trust is a multi-stage process involving several teams.
 In this section, we’ll discuss the key steps your business needs to take.

 The first step in the path to Zero Trust is crucial.
-Without the support of key stakeholders, promoting the shift to a Zero Trust environment will be extremely difficult.
-It is important to outline the business benefits and the critical goals of the Zero Trust Security Model.
+Without the support of your key stakeholders, promoting the shift to a Zero Trust environment will be extremely difficult.
+Therefore, it’s important to outline the business benefits and the critical goals of the Zero Trust Security Model.